Brazil travel advice

 • restaurants

-Criminals sometimes attempt to rob you by offering to help you if you appear lost.
+Criminals sometimes attempt to rob you by pretending to sell you something or by offering to help if you appear lost.
 If you’re lost, go into a nearby business or hotel to ask for directions.

 Victims have been seriously injured or killed when resisting perpetrators, who were armed or under the influence of drugs.